AdderallXR: 7 things you should know

 - Reports indicate some temporary slowing of growth may occur when Adderall XR is given regularly to children aged 7 through 10 years.
 Doctors should monitor height and weight and consider treatment interruption if growth suppression is suspected.

 - May increase the risk of seizures and peripheral circulatory problems and cause visual problems.
 May not be suitable for people with heart disease, thyroid problems, glaucoma, agitation, or a history of drug abuse.

-- May cause heart palpitations, dry mouth, constipation and other GI disturbances, headache, weight loss, changes in libido, alopecia (hair loss), elevate blood pressure and affect the muscles.
+- May cause heart palpitations, dry mouth, constipation and other GI disturbances, headache, weight loss, changes in libido, alopecia (hair loss), elevated blood pressure, and affect the muscles.

 - May precipitate depression during withdrawal from Adderall XR, particularly in those who have been overusing it.

 - May interact with other medicines, particularly those that also increase serotonin such as tramadol, fentanyl, lithium, and antidepressants.

 - Interaction or overdosage may cause serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity, and stomach symptoms (including nausea, vomiting, and diarrhea).